Kolyadual/Runget-next_generating_operating_system/README.md

-# Runget - fast, simple, beautiful Linux-distro!
+# Runget - fast, simple, beautiful Operating system!
 You can download, watch news and other in this page